IGassmann/personal-website/src/content/about.md

 ## Introduction

-I'm a product and DevOps engineer with a passion for startups.
+I'm a Product and DevOps Engineer with a passion for startups.

 I started working 8 years ago at 16 after moving out from my parents’ house in Brazil to pursue a career in software engineering in Switzerland.
 There I’ve built web and mobile applications, and